kounch/vscode_zx/README.md

 Features:

-- NextBASIC text to `.bas` file converter (work in progress)
+- NextBASIC text to `.bas` file converter
-- NextBASIC text renumbering (work in progress too)
+- NextBASIC text renumbering
+- Converts [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements) to Sinclair block graphics
+- Support of non-printable characters using ` as escape character
 - Task support to compile with ZX Basic
 - Task integration to build (or convert) and run in ZEsarUX and CSpect emulators
 - Works with Windows, MacOS and (possibly) Linux